JDJCREATES/SortPort/DATA_DELETION_FIXES.md

 2. Clear data or delete account
 3. ✅ Check that `virtual_image` table is empty for the user
 4. ✅ Check that `bulk_job_virtual_images` relationships are removed

+### To Test Credit Balance Fix: ✨ **NEW**
+1. Purchase some credits or have a positive credit balance
+2. Go to Settings → Data Management
+3. Click "Clear All Data" and confirm
+4. ✅ Credit balance should remain the same in UI (not reset to 0)
+5. ✅ Credit balance should be preserved in database
+6. For comparison: Delete Account should reset credits to 0 (expected behavior)

 ## Architecture Impact